 I have a policy that any client that is going after new business can depend on me for free voiceover work for any spec spots they need.
 Why?

 It’s simple.
 If they succeed, they will take me with them.
-It’s the way I’ve done business for thirty years.
+It’s the way I’ve done business for over 25 years.
 Some of my biggest clients were small, one man operations when I started with them.
 Many of them have grown through the years, and I’ve grown with them.

 I’ve heard all the arguments of how one should charge for spec spots.
 Sorry, I don’t buy it.